 Step 5.
 Secure Insurance and DEA Registration

 Ready to revolutionize healthcare delivery?
-Dive into the world of telemedicine app development – your pathway to creating intuitive and impactful telehealth solutions.
+Dive into the world of telemedicine app development – your pathway to creating intuitive and impactful telehealth solutions!

 Step 6.
 Handle Enrollment, Credentialing, and Compliance

-Ensure that your educational documents are verified and you comply with Medicare credentialing.
+Ensure that your educational documents are verified and that you comply with Medicare credentialing.
 HIPAA-compliant audio/video software is essential, although restrictions have been eased due to COVID-19.
 To illustrate, a telehealth program provider may use secure, encrypted video conferencing tools that comply with HIPAA regulations.

 Step 7.
 Consider Medical Billing and Marketing